 Rookie coaching sessions introduce and teach cycling skills through a variety of fun games and activities.
-The sessions are adapted to make them easier or harder dependent on the group.
+The sessions are adapted to make them easier or harder depending on the group.

 Some can be made into informal competitions or team games.
 Coaches cover many of the basic cycling skills: balance and co-ordination, stopping and braking, riding together and pace judgement.